SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="modelset"></a>
 # **modelset**
-> ModelStatus modelset(deploymentName, modelName, opts)
+> ModelStatus modelset(deploymentName, versionName, modelName, opts)

 Set the model to be served